cqse/teamscale-javascript-profiler/HOWTO.md

 *ATTENTION*: The Teamscale JavaScript Profiler is still in the public beta phase.
 Your development and testing environment might not yet be fully supported by this approach.
-Please contact our support in case you face problems.
+Please contact our support in case you encounter any issues.

 The profiler consists of two major components: the instrumenter and the collector.
 The instrumenter adds statements to the code that signal reaching a particular code line